VirgilSecurity/virgil-purekit-net/README.md

 ### Verify User Record

-Use this flow when a user already has his or her own passw0rd's `record` in your database.
-This function allows you to verify user's password with the `record` from your DB every time when the user signs in.
-You have to pass his or her `record` from your DB into the `VerifyPasswordAsync` function:
+Use this flow when a user already has his or her own passw0rd's `enrollResult.Record` in your database.
+This function allows you to verify user's password with the `enrollResult.Record` from your DB every time when the user signs in.
+You have to pass his or her `enrollResult.Record` from your DB into the `VerifyPasswordAsync` function:

 ```cs
 using Passw0rd;